rogsme/yams.media/content/config/plex.md

 ## That's all!

 YAMS is fully up and running!
 Now, let's add some content.
 Move on to [Running everything together](/config/running-everything-together).

+## Do you want a more in depth configuration?

+If you want a more in depth configuration, I recommend you check the [TRaSH Guide for Plex](https://trash-guides.info/Plex/).